Narchen0x/Bl0dRasher/README.md

 ```
 ## Commands

 **To see the commands from the bot use the command called help.
-For Spanish-speaking users there is also a command called help_es**
+For Spanish-speaking users there is also a command called help_es.**

 * **Delete:**